rankutah/blog/sites/rank-utah/content/services/local-seo.md

 Local SEO helps your business show up in Google’s local results and on Maps.
 It focuses on improving your Google Business Profile, business listings and directories, local keywords, your website pages, and reviews so nearby customers can find and contact you.

 ### How long until I see results?
 You can often see movement in 4–12 weeks, with stronger gains over 3–6 months.
 Timelines depend on your starting point, competition, and service area.
-Quick wins typically include GBP fixes, category/keyword alignment, and cleaning up listings.
+Quick wins typically include GBP fixes, category/keyword alignment, and getting reviews from previous customers.

 ### What do you do each month?
 I improve your Google Business Profile (categories, services, descriptions, photos), keep listings accurate across the major directories, make sure your profiles and content match local keywords, and track calls and clicks.
 You get a clear monthly report.